The Met Office has issued a Yellow weather warning for Ice and Snow starting from today until Sunday 15th February

 1. What is a personal budget?

-A personal budget is an amount of money allocated to you by your local authority to spend on your care and support needs.
-It gives you more control over how your care is provided.
+A personal budget is the amount of money your local authority allocates to meet your assessed care needs.
+It gives you more choice and control over how your support is arranged and delivered.

 1. How often will my care plan be reviewed?

 Your care plan will be reviewed regularly to ensure it continues to meet your needs.
-You can request a review if your circumstances change.
+If your situation changes at any time, you can request a review sooner.

 1. What should I do if I suspect someone is being abused or neglected?